 Certainly, we’ve tried all sorts of methods to deter the deer, from human hair to Irish Spring soap, but to no avail.

-When you garden in deer country, growing vegetables can be a real challenge.
+Clearly when you garden in deer country, growing vegetables can be a real challenge.

 To keep out high-jumping deer, many gardeners surround their crops with tall fences that have the look of a maximum-security prison.